-- The Toei Subway intends to complete the installation of platform doors at all stations managed by the Tokyo Metropolitan Government's Bureau of Transportation by FY2023 (the year ending March 2024), aiming for zero platform accidents.
-It is also discussing installing platform doors at Oshiage Station where the Toei Subway operates mutual ride-through with the Keisei Line. - The social issue Tokyo Metropolitan Govt. recognizes is securing the safety and security of station users, including persons with disabilities and the elderly.
+- The Toei Subway intends to complete the installation of platform doors at all stations managed by Tokyo Metropolitan Govt's Bureau of Transportation by FY2023 (the year ending March 2024), aiming for zero platform accidents.
+It is also installing platform doors at Oshiage Station where the Toei Subway operates mutual ride-through with the Keisei Line. - The social issue Tokyo Metropolitan Govt. recognizes is securing the safety and security of station users, including persons with disabilities and the elderly.
 A solution to the issue will benefit people with disabilities, the elderly and all other users of stations. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 9 ACUSTRY, INDIVIDUAL AND INFRASTRUCTURE 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all 11 SUSTAINABLE CITIES AND COMMUNITIES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities
+SDGs 9 NOUSTRY, INDIVISION AND INFRASTRUCTURE 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all 11 SASTANAGE CITIES AND COMMUNITIES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities